 Zinsser AllCoat Exterior Satin (Solvent Based)

-Zinsser AllCoat Exterior Satin (Solvent Based) is an ultimate performance all surface paint.
+Zinsser AllCoat Exterior Satin (Solvent Based) is an ultimate performance all surface paint:

-- Can be applied down to 5°C
+- Multi surface application that can be applied down to 5°C

 - Resistant to showers after 1 hour

 - Mould and weather resistant